PaddlePaddle/Paddle/doc/demo/new_layer/index.md

 This tutorial will guide you to write customized layers in PaddlePaddle.
 We will utilize fully connected layer as an example to guide you through the following steps for writing a new layer.
 - Derive equations for the forward and backward part of the layer.
 - Implement C++ class for the layer.
+- Write gradient check unit test to make sure the gradients are correctly computed.
-- Implement Python Wrapper for the layer.
+- Implement Python wrapper for the layer.

 ## Derive Equations
 First we need to derive equations of the *forward* and *backward* part of the layer.
 The forward part computes the output given an input.
 The backward part computes the gradients of the input and the parameters given the the gradients of the output.